MP Claudia Webbe driven by obsession, appeal hearing told

 The court heard she received 17 further phone calls lasting 14 seconds or less from Webbe after the MP was warned by police to stop contacting her.

-Ms Stevens said: "It was this jealousy that caused her to threaten Ms Merritt and to say deeply distressing things to her."
+Ms Stevens added: "It was this jealousy that caused her to threaten Ms Merritt and to say deeply distressing things to her."

 Webbe entered the Commons in December 2019, winning the seat formerly held by Keith Vaz.